blessing-itradeconnect/ifeomachukwuka-mobile-app-privacy-policy/privacy-policy.md

 ### Location Information
 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.

+### Phone Number Collection
+We collect users' phone numbers and upload them to our website at https://ifeomachukwuka.ng for account creation purposes.
+We believe this enhances our service by helping us streamline the account creation process and provide a more seamless user experience.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.